Borrowed Bites

 However, I double the ingredients, sometimes use dark chocolate instead of semisweet chocolate, often make the batter ahead, and make the cakes in a muffin tin for maximized serving and the perfect size.

-For even more chocolate dessert recipes, try these chocolate parfaits or this moist bundt cake covered in chocolate ganache.
+For even more chocolate dessert recipes, try these chocolate parfaits or this moist bundt cake covered in chocolate ganache, or this truly dreamy French Silk Pie Recipe.

 Ingredients for chocolate lava cakes on counter.